ALASdoo/alasdoo_com/content/jobs/frontend.md

 ### WHAT QUALIFIES YOU?

-- At least a few years of relevant industry experience or minimum of BSC from a computer science university
+- Minimum 5 years of relevant industry experience
 - A good programming-related degree or other technical background
-- Good modern TypeScript programming skills, solid understanding of HTML5, CSS, and Web standards
+- Good modern TypeScript programming skills
 - Enthusiasm for keeping up with industry tools and best practices
 - Experience with Git (a link to your GitHub or GitLab account is a plus)
 - Exposure to Node.js